pchung39/quantum_variational_eigensolver/README.md

-# QOSF Mentorship 2020

-Thanks for taking time to view my solution for the task!
-Details regarding the implementation of this task is contained in the Jupyter notebook - `vqe.ipynb`.
-(All hand drawn images are my own! :))

-## QOSF Mentorship 2020 Application Task 4 Overview
+# Quantum Variational Eigensolver

-Task 4 had applicants create a VQE (Variational Quantum Eigensolver) circuit from scratch.
+Create a VQE (Variational Quantum Eigensolver) circuit from scratch.
 With this home-made VQE circuit applicants must find the lowest eigenvalue state of the following matrix:

 ![Matrix](./images/matrix.png)